[DWH] Snowflake Features and Architecture [Big Data]

 Automatic updates with no planned downtime eliminate system administration and maintenance.
 Snowflake usage also scales automatically up and down with per-second pricing, enabling global data access and cross-cloud data synchronization

-The Snowflake architecture is characterized by a three-tier design that uses separate layers for storage, computing, and cloud services.
+A key feature of the Snowflake architecture is its "three-tier design," which uses separate layers for storage, computing, and cloud services.

-Although computing resources and storage resources are physically separated, they are logically integrated into a single data platform system, enabling non-disruptive scaling.
+Although computing and storage resources are physically separated, they form a logically unified data platform system, enabling uninterrupted scaling.

 ● Service:

-Comprised of stateless computing resources running in multiple Availability Zones,
+It consists of stateless computing resources running across multiple Availability Zones.

 The service layer provides security and encryption key management, enabling all SQL, DML, and DDL functions, including:

-For example, to perform data pruning, the service layer compiles query metadata to determine which micro-partitions need to be scanned to complete a query quickly
+For example, to perform data pruning, the service tier compiles query metadata to determine which micropartitions need to be scanned to complete queries quickly.

-, resulting in better performance as only the data necessary to complete the query is scanned.
+This ensures that only the data necessary to complete the query is scanned, resulting in improved performance.

 Additionally, automated metadata processing is performed by a separate integrated subsystem, which collects statistics and performs other metadata operations without requiring user computing resources